ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 let () = Dream.(run (router [ get "/" (fun _ -> html Hello.world) ]))
 ```

-This is telling: “run a web server reponding to `/` requests with `Hello.world` as if it was HTML content”.
-The `Dream.(` syntax stands for locally openning a module inside an expression.
+This is telling: “run a web server responding to `/` requests with `Hello.world` as if it was HTML content.”
+The `Dream.(` syntax stands for locally opening a module inside an expression.

 Finally, tell Dune it is going to need Dream to compile the project.
-This just adding `dream` in the `library` stanza of the `bin/dune` file.
-Here is how it is:
+Do this by just adding `dream` in the `library` stanza of the `bin/dune` file.
+Here's how:
 ```lisp
 (executable
  (public_name hello)